It’s time we let you in on a little secret: going vegan is actually a piece of cake

 Ask for help

 "Where can I buy vegan chocolate?"
 "How do I bake cakes without eggs?"
 "I don’t know how to speak to my family about veganism!”
 Fear not - you're not alone.
 Our website is full of information and resources covering all of these questions and more.
 There's nothing like talking to other vegans to make your transition even easier.
 Link up with others through channels like Facebook or Twitter, or check out our Local and Group Contacts to find your nearest vegan group, where you'll discover many friendly people happy to help.
+If you're struggling, you may want to check out our Solutions page too.
 For additional support you can also sign up and take our free Vegan Pledge where you’ll be supported with daily emails to help guide you through your first month as a vegan.

 Keep reminding yourself of the reasons you've chosen a vegan lifestyle.
 You'll probably find going vegan to be a lot easier than expected, but if you do have a bad day or feel this whole vegan thing is too much like hard work - take a deep breath and briefly reflect on your choices.
 Reading books or regularly watching informative and uplifting videos about veganism can help, as does keeping motivating visual reminders like photos of your favourite animals.
 Or how about locating your nearest animal sanctuary?
 Spending time with traditional 'food animals' and getting to know their wonderful personalities is a great way to reaffirm your commitment to veganism.